 -What type of distance requirements are there for proposed facilities?
 Can provisioning centers and marihuana retailers co-locate?

 A marihuana retailer shall not be allowed within 500 feet of an educational institution, nursery school, or child care center, or another marihuana retailer facility, provisioning center or medical marihuana facility.
 The distance requirement shall not apply to a safety compliance facility.
 This distance requirement shall not apply to a marihuana retailer licensee that has a provisioning center license and is trying to co-locate at a single location.
+The distance requirement includes educational institutions, nursery schools, or child care centers, or marihuana retailer facilities, provisioning centers, or medical marihuana facilities in adjacent communities.
 The current distance map can be found at this link.

--Will the existing two (2) medical marihuana facilities operating under the MMMA and special land use approvals be permitted to stay open?
+-Will the existing medical marihuana facility operating under the MMMA and special land use approvals be permitted to stay open?

-The existing two (2) medical marihuana facilities are able to continue to operate under their approved special land use application.
+The existing medical marihuana facility is able to continue to operate under the terms of their special land use approval.

 -Should I buy property in the City in hopes of securing a license?